huggingface/blog/autoformer.md

 Using autocorrelation, Autoformer extracts frequency-based dependencies from the queries and keys, instead of the standard dot-product between them.
 You can think about it as a replacement for the \\(QK^T\\) term in the self-attention.

 In practice, autocorrelation of the queries and keys for **all lags** is calculated at once by FFT.
-By doing so, the autocorrelation mechanism achives \\(O(L \log L)\\) time complexity (\\(L\\) is the input time length), similar to [Informer's ProbSparse attention](https://huggingface.co/blog/informer#probsparse-attention).
+By doing so, the autocorrelation mechanism achieves \\(O(L \log L)\\) time complexity (\\(L\\) is the input time length), similar to [Informer's ProbSparse attention](https://huggingface.co/blog/informer#probsparse-attention).
 Note that the theory behind computing autocorrelation using FFT is based on the [Wiener–Khinchin theorem](https://en.wikipedia.org/wiki/Wiener%E2%80%93Khinchin_theorem), which is outside the scope of this blog post.

 Now, we are ready to see the code in PyTorch: